crushedmonster/Shopee_Code_League_Marketing_Analytics/README.md

 ## [Open] Shopee Code League - Marketing Analytics

 Overview: This repository stores the code for the Shopee Code League - Marketing Analytics Competition hosted on Kaggle.
-Also, this is my first attempt at applying hyperparameter optimisation.
+Also, this is my first attempt at applying hyperparameter optimisation using python.

 Competition Link: https://www.kaggle.com/c/open-shopee-code-league-marketing-analytics